BioFieldUA/phpcgiserver/README.md

 [![npm version](https://badge.fury.io/js/phpcgiserver.svg)](https://badge.fury.io/js/phpcgiserver)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`phpcgiserver` is a lightweight and efficient Node.js module that allows you to run a PHP FastCGI server.
+`phpcgiserver` is a lightweight and efficient Node.js module that allows you to run a PHP FastCGI Server.
 It leverages the power of Node.js for handling HTTPS connections and routing, while seamlessly integrating with a PHP FastCGI backend to process PHP scripts.

 ## Features